 The Spokane Humane Society, federal tax ID 91-0565011, is recognized as exempt from federal income tax under section 501c3 of the internal revenue code of 1986.

-The Spokane Humane Society operating budget for 2016 is $1.6 million generated without local, state, or federal tax funding.
-More than $0.70 out of every dollar we receive comes from donations and fundraising.
+The Spokane Humane Society operating budget for 2020 is $2.3 million generated without local, state, or federal tax funding.
+More than $0.70 out of every dollar we receive comes from donations.

 How many employees does your organization have?
 How many volunteers?